awsdocs/amazon-eks-user-guide/doc_source/ebs-csi-migration-faq.md

 Yes, as long as the [Amazon EBS CSI driver](ebs-csi.md) is installed\.
 For newly created version `1.23` and later clusters, we recommend installing the Amazon EBS CSI driver as part of your cluster creation process\.
 We also recommend only using `StorageClasses` based on the `ebs.csi.aws.com` provisioner\.

 If you've updated your cluster control plane to version `1.23` and haven't yet updated your nodes to `1.23`, then the `CSIMigration` and `CSIMigrationAWS` `kubelet` flags aren't enabled\.
 In this case, the in\-tree driver is used to mount `kubernetes.io/aws-ebs` based volumes\.
-The Amazon EBS CSI driver must still be installed however, to ensure that pods using `kubernetes.io/aws-ebs` based volumes can be scheduled\.
+The Amazon EBS CSI driver must still be installed however, to ensure that Pods using `kubernetes.io/aws-ebs` based volumes can be scheduled\.
 The driver is also required for other volume operations to succeed\.

 ## Can I provision `kubernetes.io/aws-ebs StorageClass` volumes on Amazon EKS `1.23` and later clusters?<a name="csi-migration-faq-aws-ebs-volumes"></a>